RSL Level 2 & 3 Extended Certificate in Creative & Performing Arts

 By completing a Level 2 qualification will allow you to progress to Level 3 Extended Certificate or Diploma.
 Achieving a Level 3 Diploma will provide you with the skills to progress straight into a role within the performing arts industry.
 Alternatively, you can progress to degree level courses in Performing Arts, Musical Theatre, Dance, Theatre Studies, Theatre Production, Film Studies, Dance Teaching, Events Management and Stage Management.

-Both qualifications contain one core unit (mandatory) and tow optional units.
+Both qualifications contain one core unit (mandatory) and two optional units.

 Selecting dance as your area of specialisation will allow you to select either jazz, theatre dance, classical ballet or contemporary.